 Grizzly bears in the park delight in snacking on cutthroat trout, especially when restoring body fat after a long winter.
 Unlike these natives, the lake trout do not spawn upstream for the bears to prey on, reducing the food supply for bears in the park.
 Lake trout instead remain in the park’s lake, breeding in the deeper waters, feeding on the cutthroat’s food supply, and sometimes even eating the cutthroat trout themselves.
 These dangerous interlopers can live up to 25 years and grow as large as 50 pounds!

 The situation is dire for the cutthroat trout, but much has been done to research and reverse the effects of this new population in the park.
-The National Park Foundation contributed $100,000 to Yellowstone Forever, the park’s philanthropic partner, to help preserve the natural function of the ecosystem and protect the native cutthroat trout.
+The National Park Foundation has worked closely with Yellowstone Forever, the park’s philanthropic partner, to help preserve the natural function of the ecosystem and protect the native cutthroat trout.
 Researchers hope that by 2025, the threat to cutthroat trout will no longer be imminent.